Is 50 reviews enough? Do you need 500? We break down the data on how many reviews it takes to dominate local search in your industry.

 The Magic Number: More Than Your Competitors

 If the top business in your market has 200 reviews, your goal should be 300.
 If they have 500, aim for 700.
-The business with the most reviews (assuming similar ratings) typically wins the lion's share of clicks.

 How to Get There